The versatile Thule Urban Glide 2 jogging stroller can be used as your everyday stroller and for all-terrain and jogging purposes.

 With a jogging stroller, you will need to inflate the tires occasionally and more often if there is temperature fluctuation.
 Any standard bicycle tire pump will work to add air to a jogging stroller tire, and many are compact and portable so you can stow them in your stroller basket.

 If your Thule Urban Glide 2 gets a flat tire that can't be fixed by re-inflating, you may need a replacement inner tube to repair the flat.
 These can be purchased either from the stroller manufacturer or a local bicycle repair shop.

 Most everyday strollers not designed for jogging will not have air-filled tires, so they will be puncture-proof, require less maintenance, and may still have built-in suspension that would perform similarly to a jogging stroller.

 While large tires provide many benefits, one potential downside to jogging strollers like the Thule Urban Glide 2 is their overall size—both when they're in use and when they're folded to either store or put in your vehicle.

 Many single strollers will be much more compact for navigating through narrow store aisles and crowded walkways compared to a jogging stroller as well.

 See the weight and dimensions for the Thule Urban Glide 2 stroller:

-By comparison, the Thule Spring city stroller (not designed or safe for jogging) is much more compact:
+By comparison, a city stroller like the Thule Spring (which is not designed or safe for jogging) is much more compact:

-If the Urban Glide 2 will be your primary stroller, you'll probably want to add one or more accessories for added comfort, convenience, or weather protection.
+If the Thule Urban Glide 2 will be your primary stroller, you'll probably want to add accessories for comfort, convenience or weather protection.
 Here is a list of accessories available to use with the Urban Glide 2 single and double strollers: